-If you haven’t heard about the rise of gamification in education, you might want to consider adding a gamification element to your online courses.
+Thinking about adding an element of gamification to your online courses?
+You should.
 It’s one of the best ways to increase engagement and to boost customer retention.

 Think about the role that games play in our culture.
 People have long sat around card tables, playing everything from poker to monopoly, and digital gaming has created an entirely new subset of avid gamers.

-But gamification is a little different.
-It uses the mechanics of games — such as rewards, points, levels, and competition — but it repurposes your existing content for the purposes of educating your customers and helping them grasp new concepts.
+E-learning gamification uses the mechanics of games, like rewards, points, levels, and competition to educate your customers and help them grasp new concepts.

-Fortunately, you can capitalize on this trend for your online courses.
-If you’re interested in using gamification for education, we’ll guide you through the process of introducing gaming elements to your e-learning strategy.
+If you’re interested in using education gamification, we’ll guide you through the process of introducing gaming elements to your e-learning strategy.

 In education, gamification is a way to boost learning through gaming mechanics.
 It capitalizes on the human desire to meet an objective, achieve a goal, outperform peers, and “level up” through a series of challenges.